Desktop Banner

 Keeping up with evolving charity regulation and reporting standards is essential for trustees and finance professionals navigating today’s complex landscape.
 Here, we’ll digest the latest developments in financial reporting, regulatory updates and governance guidance for UK charities, helping you stay informed, compliant and prepared for change.

-From updates to the Charity Commission’s guidance and the Fundraising Code to forthcoming changes in FRS 102, SORP and Scottish charity law, we highlight what matters most and what actions trustees should consider now.
+From updates to the Fundraising Code and Governance Code, the Charity Sector Risk Assessment and changes in FRS 102 and the Charity SORP, we highlight what matters most and what actions trustees should consider now.

 For broader insights on the sector and ongoing regulatory priorities, visit our charities sector page.

 The aim of the Charity Governance Code is to help charities and their trustees develop high standards of governance and to demonstrate exemplary leadership and governance.
 The Code is a practical tool to help trustees achieve this.
-A consultation on the Code was carried out in 2024, with responses reported in Autumn 2024.
-An updated version of the Code will be available in Autumn 2025.
+In November 2025 a refreshed Charity Governance Code was released which builds on previous versions as a benchmark for good governance and is designed to be easier to navigate and more practical for charities of all sizes.

 Overview of the Charity Commission’s communications

 Charity Commission News (CC News) is the Commission’s newsletter, which provides essential information for charity trustees and their advisers.
-In the past six months, the Charity Commission has released both Charity Commission News: April 2025 and Charity Commission News: July 2025, which addressed changes to charity accounting rules, the new charity accounting framework and more.
+Recently, the Charity Commission has released both Charity Commission News: July 2025 and Charity Commission News: October 2025, which addressed changes to charity fundraising rules, the new charity accounting framework, the charity sector risk assessment and more.

 Charity Commission Publications

-The Charity Commission produces regular publications and guidance on topical matters and also guidance which have been recently published or updated:
+The Charity Commission produces regular publications and guidance on topical matters and also guidance, a summary of those recently published or updated is below:

-A full collection of the Charity Commission news and communications obtained from the governement website.
+A full collection of the Charity Commission news and communications can be obtained from the government website.

 Among a range of outreach materials provided by the Charity Commission, some notable updates include: